hexrcs/wiki-cli/README.md

 # Then, just call `wiki` alone to enter the interactive mode...
 wiki

-# ... or, directly with keywords you'd like to search for...
-wiki Jesus nut

 # You can read the not so helpful help page with option `-h` or `--help`...
 wiki -h

-# ... or, specify the locale with `-l` or `--lang`
-wiki -l de Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz
 ```

 ## Why